buyizhiyou/YYM/DDU/README.md

        --ood_dataset svhn \
        --load-path /path/to/pretrained/models/ \
        --model wide_resnet \
-       --runs 5 \
+       --run 5 \
        -sn -mod \
        --coeff 3.0 \
        --model-type softmax
 ```
 Similarly, to evaluate the above model using feature density, set ```--model-type gmm```.
-The evaluation script assumes that the seeds of models trained in consecutive runs differ by 1.
+The evaluation script assumes that the seeds of models trained in consecutive run differ by 1.
 The script stores the results in a json file with the following structure:
 ```
 {
     "mean": {